 In recognition that people learn in a variety of ways and that learning is influenced by multiple factors (e.g., prior experience, study skills, learning disability), resources to support student success are available on campus.
-The Student Success Center assists students with academic related services, and is located in the Busch Student Center (Suite, 331) and the School of Nursing (Suite, 114).
-Students who think they might benefit from these resources can find out more about:
+The Student Success Center assists students with academic-related services and is located in the Busch Student Center (Suite, 331).
+Students can visit the Student Success Center to learn more about tutoring services, university writing services, disability services, and academic coaching.